Using the webmail mail tab

-As the default view, the Mail tab provides you with access to essential email functions.
-It has three main panes, including the Mail folders list, message list and message preview.
+The mail tab provides access to essential email functions and has three panes: the mail folders list, the inbox message list, and the message preview.

 - Composing messages